-Frozen shoulder is the common name for adhesive capsulitis, a shoulder condition that limits your range of motion.
+Frozen shoulder is the common name for adhesive capsulitis, which is a shoulder condition that limits your range of motion.
 When the tissues in your shoulder joint become thicker and tighter, scar tissue develops over time.
-As a result, your shoulder joint does not have enough space to rotate properly.
+As a result, your shoulder joint doesn’t have enough space to rotate properly.
 Common symptoms include swelling, pain, and stiffness.
-You are more likely to have the condition if you are between the ages of 40 and 60.
+You’re more likely to have the condition if you’re between the ages of 40 and 60.

 If you have a hormonal imbalance, diabetes, or a weakened immune system, you may be prone to joint inflammation.
-A long period of inactivity due to an injury, illness, or surgery also makes you more vulnerable to inflammation and adhesions.
-In serious cases, scar tissue may form severely limiting your range of motion.
+A long period of inactivity due to an injury, illness, or surgery also makes you more vulnerable to inflammation and adhesions, which are bands of stiff tissue.
+In serious cases, scar tissue may form.
+This severely limits your range of motion.
 Usually, the condition takes two to nine months to develop.

 The condition is more likely to occur in middle age and is more common in women.

-If you are diabetic, your risk for the condition is three times greater.
+If you have diabetes, your risk for the condition is three times greater.

 Others at risk include: